 La Ventana Colombian Restaurant is a vibrant place to eat off of Washington Avenue near things like ARTECHOUSE Miami art center and Kimpton Angler’s 4-star hotel.

 They’ve been serving up authentic Colombian cuisine to Miami Beach for over 14 years here at La Ventana, so you know they’re doing something right.
-My favorite dishes that they offer are avocado arepa toast for breakfast and the chimichurri churrasco for dinner.
+My favorite dishes that they offer are avocado arepa toast for a delicious breakfast and the chimichurri churrasco for dinner.

 They don’t skimp on the drink menu here, either!
 You’ll find an extensive array of refreshing cocktails including 5 different mojito flavors, 4 different flavors of daquiri, 5 kinds of margarita, and so much more!